tsahara/r7rs/content/procs.md

 Characters written in the \sharpsign\backwhack{} notation are self-evaluating.
 That is, they do not have to be quoted in programs.

-\vest Some of the procedures that operate on characters ignore the difference between upper case and lower case.
+Some of the procedures that operate on characters ignore the difference between upper case and lower case.
 The procedures that ignore case have \hbox{``{\tt -ci}''} (for ``case insensitive'') embedded in their names.